Luk-kar/Home-Market-Harvester/README.md

 ---

 **Note**: This README is for the root of the project.
-For detailed information about specific components or stages, refer to the README files located within the respective directories.
+For detailed information about specific components or stages, refer to the README files located within the respective [stages](pipeline/stages).